keepthrifty/keepthrifty.github.io/_posts/2016-10-02-it-is-only-money-review.md

 Cara puts them in a way that explains not just what they are, but why we should do them, and what experiences and influences in our lives have made it tougher for us to do the right thing in the past.

 This book tackles marketing, consumerism, investment, and charity.
-Beyond simply covering these in the book, Cara is obviously doing these on her own as she's stated in an appendix that 10% of revenues from sale of her book go to a charitable organization ([Development and Peace](https://www.devp.org/en)).
+Beyond simply covering these in the book, Cara is obviously doing these on her own as she's stated in an appendix that 10% of revenues from sale of her book go to a charitable organization ([Development and Peace](https://www.devp.org/en){: target="_blank"}).

 # Summary #